 UBS AG (UBSN) listed an exchange-traded note tied to the same index of master-limited partnerships as a JPMorgan Chase & Co.
-(JPM) security that capped new share issuance last month.
+(JPM:US) security that capped new share issuance last month.

 UBS, Switzerland’s largest bank, started trading the ETRACS Alerian MLP Index (AMZ) ETN today under ticker AMU.
 The note tracks the Alerian MLP Index, a group of 50 publicly traded companies that don’t pay federal income taxes and rely on assets, such as pipelines, to generate cash flow for taxable payouts to holders.
 The note is the second tied to the gauge.

 Demand for notes tied to MLPs has surged as new technologies such as hydraulic fracturing increase oil and gas production, Ethan Bellamy, a Robert W. Baird & Co. equity analyst, said in May.
 Investors also have flocked to them because they can require fewer tax filings than investing directly in partnerships, for which separate tax returns may be needed in each state a partnership does business, Bellamy said.

 “MLPs continue to be a highly-favored asset for investors seeking attractive yields and relatively low correlation to other asset classes,” Christopher Yeagley, UBS’s head of U.S. equity structured products, said in a statement.

 JPMorgan limited the creation of shares in its Alerian MLP Index ETN (AMU:US), the largest U.S. ETN by market value, to 129 million on June 14.
 It reached that threshold six days later, raising concern that the note could become unhinged from its underlying index, which happened in March with an ETN issued by Credit Suisse AG.